-At FiveDotTwelve, we had different types of clients who already had a mobile app, but for various reasons they wanted to rewrite it or we decided that there are no other options.
-Also, sometimes clients want to e.g. improve and develop the MVP further, but it turns out that it’s impossible or unprofitable and the significant part or even the whole code needs to be rewritten.
+At FiveDotTwelve, we had different types of clients who already had a mobile app.
+But for various reasons they wanted to rewrite it or we decided that there are no other options.
+Also, sometimes clients want to e.g. improve and develop the MVP further.
+But then it turns out that it’s impossible or unprofitable and the significant part or even the whole code needs to be rewritten.
 This article is both for those who want to rewrite and get to know if it’s a good idea.
-It’s also for those who want to develop further but take into account that it might require rewriting.
+It’s also for those who want to develop further but take into account that rewriting the mobile app might be necessary.

 Good reasons to rewrite your mobile app

 - Your app is too old.
-Technology used for the development is not supported anymore or it has some limitations (e.g. Apache Cordova or Ionic are rarely used nowadays), the technological debt is too heavy and causes problems with further development or the app was written for an old system version (e.g. android v 4.1) and it is unprofitable to migrate it to a newer one.
-Also, requirements of GooglePlay or AppStore shops change constantly and what was acceptable a few years ago may be now out of date (e.g. minimal supported iOS version needs to be changed etc.).
+Technology used for the development is not supported anymore or it has some limitations (e.g. Apache Cordova or Ionic are rarely used nowadays).
+The technological debt is too heavy and causes problems with further development or the app was written for an old system version (e.g. android v 4.1).
+It might be unprofitable to migrate it to a newer one.
+Also, requirements of GooglePlay or AppStore shops change constantly.
+What was acceptable a few years ago may be now out of date (e.g. minimal supported iOS version needs to be changed etc.).

-You’ve had the MVP which has been successful but was written rapidly without paying attention to aspects like scalability and now you need a more advanced solution that can handle a growing number of users.
+- You’ve had the MVP which has been successful but was written rapidly without paying attention to aspects like scalability and now you need a more complex solution that can handle a growing number of users.

 - You want to create an absolutely new layout for the app and change a lot of features.
-It happens sometimes, that a particular modification seems easy but then it turns out that it affects other features.
-And if this change affects them too much, it’s sometimes better to do everything from scratch.
+It happens sometimes that modifications seem to be easy but then it turns out that they affect other features.
+If these changes affect them too much, it’s sometimes better to do everything from scratch.

-- You have made a mistake, the company that developed your software does not want to do it anymore, nobody wants to undertake further development because there is no documentation, no tests or it is written in a strange way (you have never done a code audit) or what even worse - you don’t have all the source files.
+- Company that developed your software doesn't want to do it anymore.
+Nobody wants to undertake further development because there is no documentation, no tests or you have never done a code audit.
+Or what’s even worse - you don’t have all the source files.

-- You want to make sure that the app can be easily developed over the next few years and that it will use the latest features of mobile systems, you prefer to invest now although the current app is fine, but you are aware that it will be more profitable to rewrite it e.g. with flutter now than to further develop it by two teams natively.
-It's also a good opportunity to organize all the features and refresh the design.
+- You want to make sure that the app can be easily developed over the next few years.
+You have to be sure that it will use the latest features of mobile systems.
+Or you prefer to invest now although the current app is fine, but you are aware that it will be more profitable to rewrite it e.g. with flutter now.
+Further development by two teams natively is far more complicated.

 Just make sure that it’s worth rewriting the app by entrusting the assessment to an experienced company.
 They know if the code is appropriate to develop or it can’t be used anymore.
-The mobile app development company should judge the condition of the application and advise you about this case.
-Maybe the rewriting isn’t essential here, maybe you should consider changing some parts of the code, some features or the design, but there’s no need to start everything all over again.
+The mobile app development company should review the condition of the application and advise you about this case.
+Maybe the rewriting isn’t essential here.
+You should consider changing some parts of the code, some features or the design.
+Maybe there’s no need to start everything all over again.

 Why can’t we develop the app instead of rewriting it?

 Sometimes clients come to us with the idea of developing their app but after analysis they hear from us that it’s better to rewrite it and do everything from scratch.
 Why does this happen?
 It’s not about searching for opportunities to make more money by the software house.
-The experienced team knows where is the border between a code that can be developed and a code that by being developed might do more harm than good.
+The experienced team knows where's the border between a code that can be developed and one that by being developed might do more harm than good.

 So, audit your code, entrust it to professionals who will tell you whether it’s possible to proceed or not.
-If the application you already have is not able to handle your business plans, then maybe refreshing it in terms of features and design will help.
+The app you already have might not be able to handle your business plans.
+So maybe just refreshing it in terms of features and design will help.

-Don’t blame anyone for the incompetence when they say that your app is written in iOS 9 and it’s simply not profitable to migrate it to iOS 14 because it would take too much time.
-If you have the MVP which didn’t succeed, there’s also probably no point in trying to develop it without changing most of the features, without workshops and better understanding the market and target users.
-And if most of them require changing, it might be more effective to start from scratch e.g. to have the opportunity of developing it further in a faster way in the nearest future.
+It’s not incompetence when they say that your app is written in iOS 9 and it’s simply not profitable to migrate it to iOS 14.
+Because it would take too much time.
+If you have the MVP which didn’t succeed, there’s also probably no point in trying to develop it without changing most of the features.
+It will also be hard without workshops and better understanding the market and target users.
+And if most of them require changing, it might be more effective to start from scratch.
+Especially if you want to have the opportunity of developing it further in a faster way in the near future.
 Even if the purpose is good, sometimes it’s worth trying once again.